anwagger/Hilbert_K_Voronoi/README.md

 The partition tree data structure stores information regarding which cell a point could potentially be in, with the maximum amount of potential cells being 3 (might be 4?).
 We can't use a data structure like a trapezoid map due to the convex nature of voronoi cells, which can't be decomposed into trapezoids and triangles like regular euclidean cells can.
 The partition tree searches for what point a cell may be in by asking a series of x and y questions about the point we are trying to locate, and each question shrinks the bounding box of the point in half until the bounding box only overlaps with 3 other cell's boxes.

+## Hilbert Rose

+We define a Hilbert Rose as the convergence of the following routine:

+1. Take the Convex hull of the current sites.
+2. For each adjacent vertex of the hull, take the hilbert midpoint.
+3. Add those midpoints to the list of sites, and take out the convex hull sites
+4. Repeat

+I don't think we have formally proven it converges, but it looks cool and seems to always converge.
+(Due to floating point, it doesn't go on forever in our visualization)

+## Hilbert Centroid

+In Euclidean geometry, the centroid of a set of points can be easily calculated by taking the average of each dimension's corrdinates.
+In Hilbert, that can't be done.
+We tried a few things

+## Hilbert Images

+Convert an image into a Hilbert Image by seeing how it is warped by the Hilbert Geometry.

 ## Hilbertroids

+Fly a spaceship through the Hilbert "Space" as you dodge and destroy asteroids!
+The movement and size of the obsticles is governed by the warping of Hilert Geometry, which makes it quite a tricky challenge!

+Primarily uses a function to move some length in some euclidean angle through the Hilbert Geometry, which is done by converting the slice at that angle to a 1-D Hilbert Geometry and using an inverse Hilbert Distance function.

+## Bugs

+Unfortunately, due to the nature of floating point values, there are many slight edge cases where the current algorithms break.
+Many are due to needing to use approximations for 0 which can either be too lax or too strict at times.

+These include conic sections in bisectors freaking out at edges, a voronoi diagram missing a wall due to circumcenter calculations going wrong, and more

+The conic intersection algorithm can also freak out, and occasionally crash. but very rarely.
+The current algorithm is a brute force check, as exact methods are complex and unreliable.

+When filling in voronoi cells, occasionally the algorithm doesn't fill in the cell correcty due to the placement of vertices.

+Most of these bugs happen at very specific placements, so slightly moving a point is usually enough to get the program back in order.